Partition Functions of $\mathcal{N}=1$ Gauge Theories on $S^2 \times \mathbb{R}^2_\varepsilon$ and Duality: 4D Supersymmetry

 From these relations we see that $P_L \Psi$ and $P_R \Psi$ behave as spinors both on $S^2$ and on $\mathbb{R}^2$, while $\Phi$, $\bar{\Phi}$, $F$ and $\bar{F}$ transform as scalars both on $S^2$ and on $\mathbb{R}^2$.

 In the above, we have constructed consistent SUSY transformations on $S^2 \times \mathbb{R}^2$ for the (anti-)chiral multiplet.
-Like the vector multiplet, the transformations and the algebra for the (anti-)chiral multiplet can also be expressed in terms of the 2d fields explicitly.
+Like the vector multiplet, the transformations and the algebra for the (anti-)chiral multiplet can also be expressed in terms of the 2d fields explicitly, which in general also depend on the coordinates along $\mathbb{R}^2$.
+If we assume that these 2d fields are independent of the coordinates along $\mathbb{R}^2$, we obtain a 2d $\mathcal{N}=(2,2)$ supersymmetry similar to the dimensional reduction procedure.
 Besides some relevant results mentioned in the following, more details can be found in Appendix~\ref{app:2dSUSYchiral}.

 Like for the vector multiplet, we decompose the 4d fields into the 2d fields:

 Based on our choice of the gamma matrices and the previously defined parameters, we can express the SUSY algebra relations \eqref{eq:chiralR4SUSYalg} on $S^2 \times \mathbb{R}^2$ in terms of the 2d fields and parameters as follows: